-A short piece I presented this morning to the Tom Harbin Scout Museum Symposium on Scout History, a great morning organized by Bob Reitz, the curator of the Jack Harbin Scout Museum at Camp Wisdom, in Dallas, Texas.
+A short piece I presented this morning to the Tom Harbin Scout Museum Symposium on Scout History, a great morning organized by Bob Reitz, the curator of the Tom Harbin Scout Museum at Camp Wisdom, in Dallas, Texas.
 Of course the material is copyrighted, but by all means you have permission to use the material at Courts of Honor or in recounting the better history of Boy Scouting.

 Scouts Shooting for the Moon: The story of twelve Moon walkers, and Scouting

 This is a recreation with modern numbers of a presentation first used a decade ago.
 Searching for material for a speech to honor Eagles at our District Dinner, several people suggested in a short period of time, ‘Why not talk about the astronauts who landed on the Moon.
 I hear they were all Eagle Scouts.’
 Was that accurate?
 It would have been a good story if so.
 Research revealed something quite different.
 The true story can carry just as much inspiration, however.
 Scouting is shown to be a program that can lead to a lifetime of adventure and accomplishment.
 Also, Eagles may take some inspiration in knowing they have accomplished something most of the men who walked on the Moon did not.

 Speakers constantly need good material for Eagle Scout Courts of Honor and other events honoring Scouts and Scouters.
 For one event honoring a group of new Eagle Scouts, several people urged that I research the facts behind the story they had heard, that most, or all of the men who walked on the Moon were Eagle Scouts.
 New Eagles would find comfort in knowing they had soared into the midst of such company, they reasoned.